NuGet/docs.microsoft.com-nuget/docs/consume-packages/installing-signed-packages.md

 </trustedSigners>
 ```

+If a package has multiple owners, and any one of those owners is in the trusted list, the package installation will succeed.

 ### Untrusted Root certificates

-In some situations you may want to enable signing and verification using certificates that do not chain to a trusted root in the local machine.
+In some situations you may want to enable verification using certificates that do not chain to a trusted root in the local machine.
 You can use the `allowUntrustedRoot` attribute to customize this behavior.

 ### Sync repository certificates